openspending/community.openspending.org/resources/standard/index.md

 </ul>

 <h3>Challenges</h3>
 <p>Too often, standardization in this context appears to be supply-driven: every publisher wants to express the full range of data they hold and are willing to release.
-Necessarily, such an approach leads to a standard that is the superset of all the systems that feed into it.
-Such designs tend to be of little use to the intended consumers, as they raise the barriers to understanding the information considerably.
+Necessarily, such an approach leads to a standard that is the superset of all the systems that feed into it.</p>
+<p>Such designs tend to be of little use to the intended consumers, as they raise the barriers to understanding the information considerably.
 Our approach therefore is to generate demand-side use cases first, ensuring that everything that is done will generate value for data users.</p>